JitenPalaparthi/ust-go-training/assignments.md

   - Implement IArea and IPerimeter
   - Create objects for Square and Triangle
   - Call them in Area and Perimeter Dependency functions.

+## anonymous func

+- create anonymous functions to perform add, sub, multiply and divide operatios.
+- store those functions in variables
+- call them using variables.
+Used in line no 18 in example 37

+## go routines

+- run all anonymous functions from previous task as go routines